For this installment of my Path Less Traveled series, I will be taking on The Fate of Númenor, the second quest in The Grey Havens Deluxe expansion.

-As with last time, I’m going to do my best to avoid story spoilers, but I’m going to be talking in-depth about the mechanics of the quest, so some minor spoilers may be unavoidable.
+As with last time, I’m going to do my best to avoid story spoilers.
+I’m going to be talking in-depth about the mechanics of the quest.
+I’ll do my best to hide the biggest mechanical spoilers in collapsed sections, but some minor spoilers may be unavoidable.
 You have been warned!

 An uncharted island